AnthonyByansi/DrugEfficacySafetyAnalysis/README.md

 * Navigate to the Code directory using the command line.
 * Run the data cleaning scripts to prepare the data for analysis.
 * Run the data analysis scripts to analyze the data and generate the results.
+* View the results in the Results directory.